-Decking systems, pergolas, gazebos, bridgest, summer houses, soil retaining walls, timbers around fish ponds (but not in direct contact with the water or over water)t, playground equipment, lawn edging, fencing, picnic benches and tables, way signs and litter bins.
-For certain applications, particularly with thin cladding type timbers, it may be appropriate to use a brush-on water repellent.
+Decking systems, pergolas, gazebos, bridges†, summer houses, soil retaining walls, timbers around fish ponds (but not in direct contact with the water or over water)†, lawn edging, fencing, way signs and litter bins.
+For certain applications, it may be appropriate to use a brush-on water repellent.